gebn/ExpressionCompiler/README.md

    Various proofs for the correctness of our compiler.
     - `sound` can be found in `Soundness.agda`.
     - `adeq` and `adeq-fail` proofs are in `Adequacy.agda`.

+ - *Utilities*
+   Additional, general functions useful throughout the project.
+    - Functions converting between booleans and naturals are housed in `Convert.agda`.
+    - `NaturalBooleanLogic.agda` allows unary and binary boolean logic to be applied to natural arguments.